List of Rowan Dartington policies

 1. ORDER EXECUTION POLICY (formerly Best Execution Policy)

-We will take steps to achieve the best execution of client orders, subject to different factors which are dependent on the financial instrument and the type of market on which the order is executed.
+We will take steps to achieve the best possible result, subject to different factors which are dependent on the financial instrument and the type of market on which the order is executed.
+We will treat all client orders the same for the purposes of achieving best execution or getting the best possible result for you when carrying out trades.

-The relative importance of the execution factors below will be determined by us based on market experience and judgement of our investment professionals in light of all available information at the time of the order including the execution criteria.
-According to the execution criteria, when “placing or transmitting” or “executing” client orders, we will take account of the following factors, in no particular order:
+The relative importance of the execution factors below will be determined by us based on market experience and judgement of our investment professionals in light of all available information at the time of the order.

 - size and nature of the order – where an order is larger than the normal market size it will affect the method of execution